McChuck05/Trichotomy/README.md

 Format:

-The first number in the program file (memory location 0) must be the address where the first instruction to be executed is located.
+The first number in the program file (memory location 0, the instruction pointer) must be the address where the first instruction to be executed is located.

     A B C    C = B - A
     A 0 C    If A <= 0, goto C